Survival Guide to Sailing with Strangers

 love tolerate mushrooms, dates, and coffee without sugar like never before!
 I also became a daily tea drinker.

 Be sure to share any dietary restrictions before sailing.
 The tutor before me had to cut her time short because her strict vegan diet didn't mesh well with the family's meal plan.

 Don't expect frequent showers or laundry

 This was probably my least favorite part of sailing life.
-We would only take freshwater showers when at ports roughly every 4-5 days and I didn’t do any laundry while on the boat for two weeks.
-I’ve never used less water when brushing my teeth either.
+We would only rinse our hair with fresh water at the end of the day, take freshwater showers when at ports roughly every 4-5 days, and do laundry every 2 weeks or so.
+I've never used less water when brushing my teeth either.

-Thankfully, we were swimming in some of the cleanest water I’ve ever seen, but my hair was a tangled saltwater mess!
+Thankfully, we were swimming in some of the cleanest water I've ever seen, but my hair was a tangled saltwater mess!
+This detangler was a life changer on my second sailing adventure.
 Adjusting to the easy, breezy ways of sailing life was an adjustment, and a water conservation wake up call.